MEhthisham/Body-of-Work/README.md

 ## 🌟 What I Do

 - Automate repetitive tasks using **Python**, **PowerShell**
-- Manage and optimise **Windows environments**: Active Directory, SCCM, WSUS
+- Manage and optimise **endpoints in Windows environments**: Active Directory, SCCM, WSUS, Tanium
 - Design scripts and bots that save hundreds of hours annually

 ---